artemklevtsov/RGA/README.md

 * `get_goals` - obtaining a list of goals to which the user has access;
 * `get_segments` - obtaining a list of segments to which the user has access;

 For the functions such as `get_webproperties`, `get_profiles` and `get_goals`, can be specified the additional arguments such as `account.id`, `webproperty.id` or `profile.id`  which is required to obtain the information for specific account, resource or profile (view the help pages for the corresponding functions).
-Example of obtaining the information on all submissions is available to the user:
+Example of obtaining the information on all views(profiles) is available to the user:

 ```R
 get_profiles()